 You can now choose where your tax dollars go!
 By donating to New Horizons you help a person who needs your support and directly infuse our local community with your tax dollars - strengthening our local economy!

-Here's How: Under an Arizona program to help qualifying nonprofit organizations, Arizona taxpayers can give up to $200 as an individual ($400 as a couple) to New Horizons Disability Empowerment Center, and get it all back as dollar for dollar State Tax Credit.
+Here's How: Under an Arizona program to help qualifying nonprofit organizations, the Credit for Donations Made to Qualifying Charitable Organizations (which was previously known as the Working Poor Tax Credit), Arizona taxpayers can give up to $200 as an individual ($400 as a couple) to New Horizons Disability Empowerment Center, and get it all back as dollar for dollar State Tax Credit.

 An added bonus: Write off the contribution as a charitable donation on your federal income tax.